-As any new beekeeper shopping for their first equipment will tell you, the sticker shock can be overwhelming.
-Seasoned beekeepers have found some ways to get around spending a premium on hive equipment, tools and bees every year, but the costs of starting up can be substantial—especially when you include one-time purchases such as hive tools, bee brushes and bee suits.
+As any new beekeeper shopping for the first round of equipment will tell you, the cost can be more than anticipated.
+Seasoned beekeepers have found some ways to get around spending a lot on hive equipment, tools and bees every year, but the costs of starting up can be substantial—especially when you include one-time purchases such as hive tools, bee brushes and bee suits.
 Many thrifty or handy budding beekeepers make the logical next conclusion: Make some of the equipment yourself can save money.
-While in just about any other circumstance I’d be right there with you, let me stress how important it is not to take on this task as a brand new beekeeper.
+While in many other situations I’d applaud this, let me stress how important it is not to take on this task as a brand new beekeeper.

 1. There’s a Lot to Learn